Undline/ForestFox/readme.md

 - **Divider** -> This widget type is only used by GSS files in order to logically divide up the screen into easy to use areas that UI elements can be placed.
 It should make it easier for designers to align and structure their UI elements on screen.

 - **Grid Widget** -> This widget creates a grid table of whatever size and spaces out the 'grid points' within a certain amount (set by the GSS file) by default is 10px.
 The goal with the grid widget is to make it easier for aligning objects (as well as other widgets) on screen since they will lock onto those grid points.

+- **Layer** -> This widget goes with any element and allows the GSS creator to layer other UI widgets on top of existing widgets (like adding a button on top of a image).
+Be careful, because if you layer over something that needs an interaction it could be impossible to interact with that widget.

 ## Launcher